 Some assets have already been purchased and some are in the early review and/or contract negotiation/syndication phase.
 Current assets will have their debt eliminated and that will boost member/shareholder equity and increase the company’s purchasing power for the purpose of obtaining additional cash-flow assets.
 The asset list below can and/or will change due to failed negotiations and if that is the case it will be replaced with another property and notice will be provided to all member/shareholders of its change.

-We, collectively as group, have too financially position CC Group to purchase a minimum of 10,000 residential units in the combination of multifamily apartment complexes and single family residences across this nation over the next few years, in order to financially secure its position in an attempt to create a public market for its securities and even though this is not a guarantee, it is in our opinion, a good start for our collective communities.
+We, collectively as group, have too financially position CC Group to purchase up to 10,000 residential units in the combination of multifamily apartment complexes and single family residences across this nation over the next few years, in order to financially secure its position in an attempt to create a public market for its securities and even though this is not a guarantee, it is in our opinion, a good start for our collective communities.

 Is a 116 unit complex built in 1963/1965 and it has a net rentable sq. ft of 80,400.
 Capital required to acquire this asset debt free is $8,300,000.00.